 People received personalised care from staff who were aware of and responsive to their individual care and support needs.
 Before moving to the service, a comprehensive assessment is carried out to establish people's individual care and support needs to help ensure any such needs can be met in a structured and consistent manner.
-One person we spoke to told us, "That's [registered manager] over there, he's one of the gaffers here.
-He came out to see me and talked to me about the help I'd need before I moved in."
-Another person said, "I came for a few days to try it out, I don't remember them asking about my needs or what I like, but they must have done because they're getting it right for me."
+One person we spoke to told us, "The staff here all know me and what I like to do."
+A relative we spoke with told us, "From the beginning they (Care staff0 were so nice and very supportive to [family member] and me.
+The, communication has always been good and I can always talk to the manager if I was feeling low about things and as I live on my own now that [family member] is in here, it's a really nice feeling."